TakeshiHase/sample-images-of-iPSCs/README.md

 # sample-images-of-iPSCs
 The repository contains sample iPSC images for classifier models to assess pluripotency.
 The iPSC images are obtained under the four cell culture conditions (conditions 1, 2, 3 ,and 4).
+For each condition, 200 iamges were obtained and arranged as shown in the table below.
+Information of position for each image is embedded in the file name of the images, i.e.,  F0001 is embedded position information of A-02_F0001_T0020_Z0001.png and the image is

 The sample images are sample input images for the following three models proposed in our paper (see ciation). model i: One-class Cell-based Classification